on-the-loose/on-the-loose.org/README.md

 └── ...
 ```

-We use Parcel as a bundler because it requires no configuration, and TypeScript to keep our code typed and maintainable.
+We use TypeScript to keep our code typed and maintainable.
+This project was bootstrapped with create-react-app.

 # Development